OvaisKhanday/OvaisKhanday/README.md

 Hi 👋 My name is Ovais Ahmad Khanday
 ==============================

-Software Developer
+Pursuing Masters in Computer Science
 ------------------

 Study of the science of computers is that which I do and ❤️
-* 💻  MERN Stack Dev | Flutter Dev
+* 💻  Masters in Computer Science
 * 🌍  I'm based in Anantnag, Jammu and Kashmir
 * ✉️  You can contact me at [ovaiskhanday927@gmail.com](mailto:ovaiskhanday927@gmail.com)
 * 🤝  I'm open to collaborating on anything interesting and especially in modern medical field requiring tech